 You’ve probably heard the phrase “do something you love and the money will follow”, and there’s a reason for that.
 People who focus on things they’re passionate about (especially when they combine that with their professional skillsets) never “work” a day in their lives.
-Adding market need and purchase power into the equation (we’ll cover that later on in Step 6) will help you focus on building a business with the necessary income streams, instead of framing it as a hobby-like side hustle.
+Adding market need and purchase power into the equation (we’ll cover that later on in Step 6) will help you focus on building a business niche with the necessary income streams, instead of framing it as a hobby-like side hustle.

-Note: for a more detailed look at what it means to identify your ideal client, check out these posts:
+Note: For a more detailed look at what it means to identify your ideal client, check out these posts:

 What is your ideal client profile?

-- What makes your ideal client unique?
+What makes your ideal client unique?

-- Why do they buy?
+Why do they buy?

 To relieve a pain point?
 To learn something new?
 Just for the fun of it?

 For which needs do you have the ideal solution?

-- This is where you can pair your specific skillsets with the specific needs and pain points of your customers
+This is where you can pair your specific skillsets with the specific needs and pain points of your customers.

 What results do your clients get from you?

 Nathan Lively is a Teachable instructor and the founder of Sound Design Live, a business that helps people succeed in the audio industry.
 Nathan spent over a decade in the audio engineering field before deciding to start his own venture.
 Looking at his skills and the major problems he had worked hard to overcome throughout his career, he realized he could deliver significant value by focusing specifically on people trying to build careers in the audio industry (a field in which he had deep expertise).
 By helping people in a niche that he himself had years of experience in, he was able to build a clear client profile and solve for a very specific need.

 After identifying your ideal customer and figuring out how you can help them, you’ll be ready to figure out how you actually want to deliver your product or services to customers.

 Step 5: Choose a business type

-A few business models:
+A few profitable business models:

 If your experience or passion lies on the tactical side of things, starting a business where you sell physical products might be right up your alley.

-- Similarly, you can attend local handmade markets or events and ask vendors which products are most popular.
-Events like Renegade Craft Fair are held in various locations in the US and UK and are a great place to start your research.
+Similarly, you can attend local handmade markets or events and ask vendors which products are most popular.
+Events like Renegade Craft Fair are held in various locations in the US and UK and are a great place to start your market research.

-- Digital Downloads - If you want to build a business based on your existing industry or professional expertise, you might want to consider creating downloadable products.
+Digital downloads: If you want to build a business based on your existing industry or professional expertise, you might want to consider creating downloadable products.
 These come in many forms but here are a few common examples:

-- E-books and other downloadable resources and tutorials are a great way to earn income while sharing your professional knowledge.
+E-books, workbooks, guidebooks, and tutorials are a great way to earn income while sharing your professional knowledge.
 Amazon lets you self-publish books easily and gain access to millions of readers instantly.

-- If you have a creative background, you should search marketplaces like Creative Market to see the options available to you if you want to create digital assets that you can sell to other aspiring designers.
+If you have a creative background, you should search marketplaces like Creative Market to see the options available to you if you want to create digital assets that you can sell to other aspiring designers.
 A few popular products are design textures or packs of Photoshop assets.

-- Services - If you enjoy working with clients and want to build an independent career where you sell your time and expertise, you might want to consider a service-based business.
+Services: If you enjoy working with clients and want to build an independent career where you sell your time and expertise, you might want to consider a service-based business.

-- B2B Consulting services – business consulting, strategy consulting, design consulting, etc.
+B2B Consulting services – business consulting, strategy consulting, design consulting, etc.

-- B2C Coaching services – life coaching, career coaching, startup coaching, etc.
+B2C Coaching services – life coaching, career coaching, startup coaching, etc.

-- Freelance services (doing actual project-based work for clients, like building websites or offering in-person yoga training).
+Freelance services (doing actual project-based work for clients, like building websites or offering in-person yoga training).

-- Online course - you’re reading this post on Teachable’s blog so there’s a good chance you’re well aware of the quickly growing world of online courses.
+Online course: You’re reading this post on Teachable’s blog so there’s a good chance you’re well aware of the quickly growing world of online courses.

 Dustin Lee is a designer who founded Retro Supply Co, a business focused on providing resources, textures, and tools for people working in Photoshop and Illustrator.
-He started the business by finding some mid-20th century packaging in his grandmother’s house, and slowly built the business around the concept of providing beautiful retro-themed Photoshop assets and texture packs for other designers.
+He started the business by finding some mid-20th-century packaging in his grandmother’s house, and slowly built the business around the concept of providing beautiful retro-themed Photoshop assets and texture packs for other designers.
 Inspiration can come from anywhere, so always be on the lookout for ideas for your business.